Loading NuWatt Energy...

 Blue Hills note: Homes on the southern and western edges of the Blue Hills Reservation may have seasonal shading from the treeline.
 A professional shade analysis will identify exact production impacts.
 Most Milton homes well away from the reservation boundary have excellent solar access.

-Typical installation 1-3 days.
-Electrical and building inspection by the Town of Milton.
+Typical installation 1-3 days, followed by electrical and building inspection by the Town of Milton.

-Eversource approves grid connection.
-2-4 weeks.
-Net metering and SMART enrollment activated.
+Eversource approves grid connection in ~22 business days.
+Net metering and SMART enrollment then activate.

 ~$432/yr